niilante/git-playlist/README.md

 # git-playlist
-Playground for the Net Ninja Git / GitHub tutorials on YouTube
+Playground for DIV Git and GitHub